Privacy

 • Tool argument values are not captured by default (privacy.capture_tool_args = false) — we keep the structure ("agent called Edit with these arg names") but drop the values.
 Flip the flag if you want lossless capture and trust your redaction rules.

-Same rules apply across the Python daemon, the VS Code extension, and the Warp MCP server.
-Source: src/agent_relay/daemon/redact.py and extensions/vscode/src/redact.ts.
+Same rules apply across the Python daemon and MCP server.
+Source: src/agent_relay/daemon/redact.py.

 Where it lives on disk